vladimir-g/gmtrn/README.rst

  $GOPATH/bin/gmtrn-cli -h

-If name of the binary looks too long just add alias to your ~/.bashrc.
+If name of the binary looks too long just add alias for it.

 Or use simple wrapper script with freedesktop notifications like this::